liekelotte/OSF-Rpackaging-lesson/profiles/learner-profiles.md

 **Mzkizi Johnson** is an environmental scientist who is used to working with Python.
-He’s getting involved in a new project, which involves the use of statistic packages of R, so he would like to get an introduction to R and the best practices of it.
+He’s getting involved in a new project, which involves the use of statistical packages of R, so he would like to get an introduction to R and the best practices of it.